 All parents are asked to wait outside the school buildings for their children.
 No child is allowed out of school for an appointment during the day, unless a known adult arrives to collect him or her and reports to the office first.
 Prior notice should be given to the school.
 Any pupil leaving the premises must be signed out and back in again once they return from their appointment.

 Members of staff are on duty each morning from 8.40am so that parents can leave their child in safety.
-Staff make sure that the outside doors are closed securely at 8:50am.
+Staff make sure that the main gates and outside doors are closed securely at 9:00am.
 Teachers are not requested to be on duty until 8.40am.
 Parents are made aware that any child in school before this time and is not registered in Breakfast Club or Wraparound, is unsupervised.
 Children are supervised at all times when in the playground.
 Supervision is by staff during morning and afternoon breaks and by Midday Supervisors at lunch-time.

 An effective intruder alarm is in operation.
 This is always set when the school is empty.
 The Headteacher, Caretaker and PSM Security are designated key holders and are responsible for the security of the building.
 It is the responsibility of the Caretaker to check that all locks and catches are in working order, that the emergency lighting is working, that the fire alarm has no faults and security system are working properly.
 Before leaving the premises, the Caretaker has a duty to double check that all the windows are closed, that the doors are locked and secure, that the security alarm is set and that all gates are locked.